lzim/mtl/blue/session08/s08_facilitator/mtl_session08_say.md

 ### 1. Log in to your individual or team world at mtl.how/sim

 ### 2. If you logged into your individual world, review your saved runs in the Experiment Maintenance section.
-Rename your saved runs if you feel you need to.
+Rename your saved runs if you feel you need to

 - On the *MTL* Home page, you will see the "Experiment Maintenance" section in the middle.
 This is where you can review your saved runs by clicking the blue bar to expand the section.
 - Here, you are able to *Delete*, *Rename*, or *Export* your experiments.
 - A team may need to rename experiments if they want to be sure they are able to differentiate between experiments or if they incorrectly named a file in a prior session.
 If you need to rename any of your saved runs, check the box to the left of the file name, click Rename*, change the name, and Save.

 ### 3. If you logged into your individual world, review the data files you have uploaded in the Team Data Dropdown Maintenance section and make sure you have the data file you want

 - The section on the right side of the *MTL* Home page is "Team Data Menu Maintenance".
 This lets you alter what you see in the drop-down menu for selecting a data file when you want to Start a New Session (in the Session section).
 You can *Delete*, *Rename*, or *Add* data files.
 You would not want to rename a data file unless you did not already have it entered exactly as it is named at mtl.how/data.